WJAR

-WJAR (channel 10) is a television station in Providence, Rhode Island, United States, affiliated with NBC.
-It is owned by Sinclair Broadcast Group and operated alongside ABC affiliate WLNE-TV (channel 6).
-The two stations share transmitter facilities in Rehoboth, Massachusetts; WJAR's studios are located on Kenney Drive in Cranston, Rhode Island (shared with Telemundo owned-and-operated stations WYCN-LD and WRIW-CD).
+WJAR (channel 10) is a television station in Providence, Rhode Island, United States, affiliated with NBC and ABC.
+It is owned by Sinclair Broadcast Group and operated alongside WLNE-TV (channel 6).
+The two stations share studios on Kenney Drive in Cranston, Rhode Island, and transmitter facilities in Rehoboth, Massachusetts.

 History

 WJAR-TV signed on for the first time on July 10, 1949, broadcasting on channel 11.
 It was Rhode Island's first television station and the fourth in New England.
-It was owned by The Outlet Company, a department store chain headquartered in Providence, along with WJAR radio (920 AM, now WHJJ; and 95.5 FM, now occupied by WLVO).
+It was owned by The Outlet Company, a department store chain headquartered in Providence, along with WJAR radio (920 AM, later WHJJ; and 95.5 FM, since occupied by WLVO).
 In 1952, after hearing about repeated instances of interference in Connecticut between WJAR-TV and New York City's WPIX (also on channel 11), the Federal Communications Commission (FCC)'s Sixth Report and Order changed the television allocations for Providence and forced the station to move to channel 10, which it did in the spring of 1953.
 At that time, WJAR's coverage area increased, since the interference with WPIX had been rectified.

-WJAR-TV initially carried programming from all four networks of the time (NBC, ABC, DuMont, and CBS), but has always been a primary NBC affiliate due to WJAR radio's long affiliation with NBC Radio.
+WJAR-TV initially carried programming from all four existing networks (NBC, ABC, DuMont, and CBS), but has always been a primary NBC affiliate due to WJAR radio's long affiliation with NBC Radio.
 Despite this, WJAR only carried a little more than half of NBC's program schedule during its early years on the air; WJAR also broadcast about half of the CBS network schedule and a couple of shows each from ABC and DuMont every week.
-It lost ABC in 1953 when WNET (channel 16, now WNAC-TV on channel 64) signed on, and lost CBS in 1955 when WPRO-TV (now WPRI-TV) launched.
-When WNET went dark in 1955, WJAR shared ABC programming with WPRO-TV until WTEV (now WLNE-TV) signed on in 1963.
+It lost ABC in 1953 when WNET (channel 16, WNAC-TV on channel 64) signed on, and lost CBS in 1955 when WPRO-TV (WPRI-TV) launched.
+When WNET went dark in 1955, WJAR shared ABC programming with WPRO-TV until WTEV (WLNE-TV) signed on in 1963.
 During the late 1950s, WJAR-TV was also briefly affiliated with the NTA Film Network.
 In 1954, WJAR-TV received national attention for its coverage of Hurricane Carol; newsreel films shot by WJAR cameramen of the storm and its aftermath not only appeared on the station, but also fed to CBS and NBC for use on their evening news programs.